-It’s the BRK Photoelectric Smoke Alarm With Integrated Strobe Light.
+It’s the First Alert Alarm With Integrated Strobe Light.
 It has a very loud alarm and a strobe light that will go off as well.

 But – I do want to caution you that according to research from the NFPA’s Research Foundation (National Fire Protection Association) – older adults are unlikely to respond to alarms with strobe lights.

 So, what to do?

-If you feel that a strobe light is not enough to alert your senior loved one then you may want to consider an alarm for persons with low or poor vision like the HomeAware Fire/CO Alert.
-This type of smoke detector not only flashes a strobe light, it also has a loud alarm AND it shakes the bed or pillow.
+If you feel that a strobe light is not enough to alert your senior loved one then you may want to consider an alarm with voice alert for persons with low or poor vision, like the First Alert Smoke and CO detector with strobe light.

 I admit – it’s a little bit of a shocking way to wake up but in the case of a fire – you absolutely want to wake up.